 Frequently Asked Questions

-What are the different types of wood used in construction?
+What types of wood do builders use in construction?

 The most used types of wood for construction include pine, cedar, and redwood.
 Each type offers different characteristics such as durability and resistance to decay.

-Wood can be used to make houses, furniture, paper, pencils, and doors, among other materials, making it a versatile material for various purposes.
+Manufacturers use wood to make houses, furniture, paper, pencils, and doors, among other products.

 Pine is a common and suitable wood for carpentry due to its durability, affordability, and sustainability.
 It is relatively soft and easy to carve, making it a popular choice for woodworkers.